 What Is Home Visiting?

-Legislators can play an important role in establishing effective home visiting policy their states.
-They may develop legislation to ensure that the state is investing in research-based home visiting models, that publicly funded programs demonstrate effectiveness, and that accountability measures are in place.
-Legislation may also deal with data collection and quality improvement mechanisms as well as strengthening program coordination.
+Legislators can play an important role in establishing effective home visiting policy in their states through legislation that can ensure that the state is investing in evidence-based home visiting models that demonstrate effectiveness, ensure accountability and address quality improvement measures.
+State legislation can also address home visiting as a critical component in states’ comprehensive early childhood systems.

 Advancing State Policy